PatrickFrankAIU/ReactCheatSheet/README.md

     - To open the app, control-click the link in the terminal window
     - Auto-start can be configured by adding "--open" after "dev" in package.json (careful!)
 - Uses the same approach of modules and imports, but there are some confusing differences (like component files needing to end with .jsx instead of .js)
-- **Suggestion:** Wait until you are more familiar with React before embracing Vite
+- **Suggestion:** Wait until you are very familiar with React before trying Vite

 [Return to Top](#react-cheat-sheet)